hbhatt687/Snake/README.md

 [![][badge-travis]][build-travis] [![][badge-appveyor]][build-appveyor] ![][badge-python]

 This project focuses on the artificial intelligence of the [Snake][wiki-snake] game.
-The snake's goal is to eat the food continuously and fill the map with its bodies ASAP.
-The [old version][snake-proj-old] of this project is written in C++.
-Now it has been rewritten using Python for a user-friendly GUI and the simplicity in the implementations of algorithms.
+The snake's goal is to eat the food continuously and fill the map with its bodies.
+Huge thanks to [Chuyang Liu][Chuyang-Liu] for his implementation of the game on python3.
+This is being tweaked to add implementations of the "almighty move" and random moves in order to make the snake more effeicient.

-***[Algorithm Details >][doc-algorithms]***
+***[Algorithm Research >][doc-algorithms]***

 ## Experiments

-We use two metrics to evaluate the performance of an AI:
+I used two metrics to evaluate the performance of an AI:

 1. **Average Length:** Average length the snake has grown to (*max:* 64).
 2. **Average Steps:** Average steps the snake has moved.